 “Whatever.
 Put me back on the shelf until the next time you want something.
 As usual.”

-Sometimes I feel like a failure as a wife, because I know my husband deserves to have a healthy sex life and I just can’t offer it to him right now, but then I remember: I deserve it, too.
-With patience and love, we’ll work it out, even if it takes a lifetime.
-I know he’s not going anywhere, despite my best attempts to drive him away in fits of PTSD-driven madness, and he won’t let a few harsh words change how he feels, since he knows where they come from.
-But it does put a strain on our relationship.
-I won’t lie.
-Sex and love have been weaved together in a tangled web in my mind for a very long time.
+Sometimes I felt like a failure as a wife, because I knew my husband deserved to have a healthy sex life and I just couldn’t offer it to him, but then I’d remember: I deserve it, too.
+Unfortunately, sex and love have been weaved together in a tangled web in my mind for a very long time.
 Childhood sexual abuse has affected every single aspect of my life.

 I know I’m not alone, friends.